Model Context Protocol server

 Typical example:

-• You use Claude Desktop or Codex App and want it to read or modify map content through Freeplane tools.
+• You use Claude Desktop or Codex App and want it to read or modify map content through Freeplane.

 By default, this feature is disabled.
 Enable it only when you need it.